What is a spica cast?

 How can I position my child in a spica cast?

-Children are not capable of standing sitting up fully in a spica cast, particularly if it needs to be casted high.
-Therefore, special accommodations will have to be made to allow them to participate in activities, drink, or eat.
+Children are not capable of standing or sitting up fully in a spica cast, particularly if it needs to be casted high.
+Therefore, special accommodations will have to be made to allow them to participate in activities, drink or eat.
 Propping the child up on pillows will help them sit up straighter to eat and drink or to reach a table to play with toys or a game.
 Bendable paper straws are a convenient aid for drinking.
 Most children can tolerate being turned prone (on their stomachs, face down) under supervision.

 How do you care for a child in a spica cast?

 Managing the toilet and personal hygiene needs of a child in a spica cast can be challenging.
-It’s important to keep the cast as clean as possible.
+It is important to keep the cast as clean as possible.
 The diaper process takes 4 steps.
 First, apply a super absorbent feminine pad tucked into the edges of the cast.
 Second, cut the “straps” off a diaper and apply over the feminine pad to your child, being sure to tuck the edges of the diaper under the edges of the cast.
 Third, a second diaper is applied over the first in a similar fashion.
 Lastly, a larger sized diaper – large enough to go around the Spica cast – is applied on top.
 This triple diapering process helps prevent leaking into the cast.
 If the edge of the cast gets soiled, wipe clean with a moist cloth or baby wipe.

 How can I transport my child with a spica cast?